RWA

 Different asset classes are being tokenized, each with unique characteristics and use cases:

-The most established category.
+The most established non-stablecoin category.
 Tokenized T-bills serve as on-chain "cash equivalents" with low risk and deep liquidity.
 They're increasingly used as collateral in DeFi protocols and for settlement.
-The sector grew 370% over the past year alone.
+Per Pantera, the sector grew from near-zero in 2021 to roughly $12B in 2026, with growth reinforced by DeFi yields compressing below US Treasury yields in recent months.
+Despite explosive growth, most Treasury products still sit in Tier 1 wrapper form with custodian-mediated redemption and off-chain-primary ledger architectures.

 Private Credit (~$17B+)